meigrafd/BAR/Scavengers_Mod/Readme.md

 However, this will get cancelled/overwritten when you activate "NuttyB Commanders".

 Ive added the Source-Lua-Code for every tweakdef or tweakunit to this repo.\
-To Decode from base64 use: https://base64.guru/converter/decode \
+to Decode from base64: https://base64.guru/converter/decode \
-To Encode Lua to base64 use: https://base64.guru/converter/encode
+to Encode to base64: https://base64.guru/converter/encode

 **Sheet**: https://docs.google.com/spreadsheets/d/1vo23r_rPDHBNn28kUU_a5o_cm4dVOlwsqkAqex5FdNE/edit?gid=1818736609